pritishEire/cypress/README.md

 - ```cypress/e2e``` - where the test files reside
 - ```cypress/models``` - the data structor repository
 - ```cypress/page-objects``` - POM files
-- '''.github/workflows''' - yamls for sclaing and CI
+- ```.github/workflows``` - yamls for sclaing and CI

+I have added comments in the code where necessary to explain whys and why nots

 ## Observations about buy ticket page
 1. The [page](https://www.cp.pt/passageiros/en/buy-tickets) loads in a reasonable time.
 No fancy interactive modals, no login required, straight to the point.
 Even if the submission form was in any other language, one would have no troubles booking tickets.